NiJoel/Jenkins-Docker-Compose-Build-Sample/README.md

     }
 }
 ```
-or you can install the docker-compose in the alpine container of jenkins to use 'agent any' in the Jenkinsfile

 ## additional

 If you want to use shell to sh remote server,you can put the ssh key pair in this folder.
 Then uncomment this code in Dockerfile:

 ```
 #RUN yum -y install openssh-clients
 #COPY ./id_rsa /root/.ssh/id_rsa